 Imerman Angels has been a federally registered 501(c)(3) not-for-profit organization since 2006.

-John May co-founded Imerman Angels with Jonny Imerman and serves as the Chairman of the Board.
-Inspired to make sure no one faces cancer alone, John’s primary role is developing Imerman Angel’s strategic plan while making sure its program and operation support its mission on a daily basis.
+John May co-founded Imerman Angels with Jonny Imerman and served as the Chairman of the Board from 2006 to 2021.
+Inspired to make sure no one faces cancer alone.
+John’s primary role is developing Imerman Angel’s strategic plan while making sure its program and operation support its mission on a daily basis.

-Jeff Imerman has followed his passion for storytelling from journalism to law to food.
-Working with his brother Jonny and close friend John, he is excited to tell the stories of these amazing organizations that are trying to make the world a better place!
+Jeff Imerman followed his passion for storytelling from journalism to law to food to social impact.
+Working with his brother Jonny and close friend John, he enjoys telling the stories of amazing nonprofit organizations that are making the world a better place!

-Jeff co-founded Imerman Cake Company, a wholesale supplier and online retailer of USDA-certified organic coffeecakes.
-Jeff became passionate about the organic food movement after his younger brother Jonny’s battle with cancer, when he began learning more about the importance of eating foods without synthetic pesticides and chemicals, antibiotics and growth hormones, and genetically modified ingredients.
-The cake company was in operation until 2016.
+A lawyer and former TV journalist, Jeff became passionate about the organic food movement after his younger brother Jonny’s battle with cancer, when he began learning more about the importance of eating foods without synthetic pesticides and chemicals, antibiotics and growth hormones, and genetically modified ingredients.
+He co-founded Imerman Cake Company, a wholesale supplier and online retailer of USDA-certified organic coffeecakes.